Understanding the Risks and Rewards of Combining Unbiased and Possibly Biased Estimators, with Applications to Causal Inference: Methods for Combining Estimators

+We first introduce a simple estimator, which does not require hyperparameter selection (in contrast to prior approaches, discussed in~\cref{sec:prior_approaches_for_combining_estimators}), and which has some favorable properties.
+In particular, we consider linear combinations of estimators of the form

-where $\sigmabs = \var(\tbh), \sigmaus = \var(\tuh)$, and $\sigmacov = \cov(\tuh, \tbh)$.
-From here, we can observe that the performance of this estimator depends on the trade-off between the relative variances of both estimators, as well as their covariance.
-The theoretically optimal weight $\lambdas$ for minimizing the MSE is given by\footnote{We give a short proof of this claim, which is a generally known fact, in~\Cref{sec:proofs}.}
+for a real-valued weight $\lambda \in \R$, whose MSE depends on the trade-off between the relative variances of both estimators, as well as their covariance.
+Estimators of this general form have a long history in forecasting and model averaging, dating back to \citet{Bates1969-jc}, and variants of this linear combination strategy have been proposed in the context of estimating conditional average treatment effects using kernel regression \citep{Cheng2021-sn} and stratum-specific effects using shrinkage estimation \citep{Rosenman2020-cl}, as we discuss in~\cref{sec:prior_approaches_for_combining_estimators}.
+The theoretically optimal weight $\lambdas$ for minimizing the MSE is given by\footnote{We give a short proof of this claim, which is a generally known fact, in~\cref{sec:proofs}.}

 The optimal weight depends on several unknown quantities (including the bias) that must be estimated from data.
-In this work, we consider estimation of $\lambdas$ using plug-in estimates of each quantity, using ${(\tbh - \tuh)}^2$ as an estimate of $\mu^2$, alongside plug-in estimates of the variance and covariance of $\tuh, \tbh$.\footnote{The specifics of estimating $\sigmauhs, \sigmabhs, \sigmacovh$ will vary based on the underlying estimators and application.
-General approaches include the non-parametric bootstrap, or using consistent estimators of the asymptotic variance / covariance (scaled by $n^{-1}$) as an approximation of the finite-sample variance / covariance.
-Estimators for the latter generally exist for regular and asymptotically linear (RAL) estimators.} We use $\thlh$ to denote the estimator with $\lambdah$ estimated in this fashion, and refer to this as the combination estimator
+The simple approach is to estimate $\lambdas$ using plug-in estimates of each quantity, using $(\tbh - \tuh)^2$ as an estimate of $\mu^2$, alongside plug-in estimates of the variance and covariance of $\tuh, \tbh$.
+We use $\thlh$ to denote the estimator with $\lambdah$ estimated in this fashion, and refer to this estimator as the \textbf{reference estimator} throughout.